Design Considerations for Dark Wood Flooring in your Interior Décor

 If you are looking for dark wood floors for a restoration project, Long Leaf Heart Pine is a great option.
 It replicates the look of original heart pine floors that have been installed for hundreds of years, and have naturally darkened over time from foot traffic, a natural patina process, or just refinishing the floors.

 Newly sawn Heart Pine flooring, like you see below, will also be much less expensive than Antique flooring, but you get an equally beautiful floor.

 If you know you want to use a dark wood floor, take these design considerations into account:

-• Design your space to accentuate the natural light so it flows into the room.
-This can be done with the overall architecture like high ceiling, skylights, and larger rooms.
-It can also be done with wall color, furniture and window fashion selections.
+- Design your space to accentuate the natural light so it flows into the room.
+This can be done with the overall architecture like high ceilings, skylights, and larger rooms.
+It can also be done with the wall color, furniture, and window fashion selections.